TheSafdarAwan/find-extender.nvim/README.md

 ## Description

-This Plugin extend's the capability of find, till and text manipulation(yank/delete/change) command's in nvim.
-With the help of this Plugin you can find multiple characters rather than one at a time.
+This Plugin **extends** the capability of find, till and y/d/c command's in nvim.
+By Default **neovim** only accepts one character when finding for pattern.
+This plugin give's you more power over how the finding commands and d/c/y commands behave and how many characters they can accepts as input.

 🔥 This Plugins Effects the following commands:

     f|F (find commands)
     t|T (till commands)
-    ;|, (last pattern commands)
+    ;|, (repeat last pattern commands)
     c{t|T|f|f} (change command)
     d{t|T|f|f} (delete command)
     y{t|T|f|f} (yank command)